 Behrendt's voice is unique - combining tell-it-like-it-is advice with humor and the guy's eye view'.The book is filled with solid advice to help you let go of your ex - for example:'It's 3 am, the bottle of wine is empty, do you really want to make that call?'

-Each insightful chapter is complemented with a Q -and-A with Greg on what he's thinking, case studies, and games.
+Each insightful chapter is complemented by a Q -and-A with Greg on what he's thinking, case studies, and games.
 Greg and Amiira tackle tough issues such as break-up sex, how not to lose your friends during a break-up, and 10 great places to cry.

 It's the ultimate read and reference for anyone who has ever been in a relationship. and 10 great places to cry.
 It's the ultimate read and reference for anyone who has ever been in a relationship. and 10 great places to cry.
 It's the ultimate read and reference for anyone who has ever been in a relationship.